mind-inria/hidimstat/README.rst

 ^^^^^^^^^^^^

 .. # Add dependency of the project
-   Need to match with pyproject.toml
+  TODO Need to match with pyproject.toml

 HiDimStat requires: